wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

 	![][12]

-In the next section, we'll use the features of the ACS Management Portal to make a change to the web application -- just to show how easy it is to do.
+In the next section, we'll use the features of the ACS Management Portal to make a change to the web site -- just to show how easy it is to do.

 ## Add an Identity Provider